 At Womaness, our goal is to spark menopositivity.
 We want to change the popular conception of menopause, and help women understand that it can be a radiant moment in life, a time for personal transformations.

-What a great concept!
 What does it mean to really embrace menopositivity?